qchenevier/MBA_memoire/doc/impulsion_micro.md

 In each case, the "key factor" steers engineering and investment decisions towards its intensive use [@Perez2004].

+Each techno-economic paradigm is constructed on three inter-related levels [@Perez2004]:

+- New technology systems : microelectronics, software & telecommunications

 Today the focus is on connectivity, platforms, data, and software.
 These spread faster than classic computing hardware due to their network effects and the marginal cost economics associated with it [@Manyika2015].

 In the past we have operated under conditions of data (information) scarcity with decisions made with incomplete and often poor quality (even time-lapsed) data, big data create conditions of data (information) abundance due to the massive amount of detailed (and often ready to analyze) data made available [@Bharadwaj2013].